cad-audioNDSP/HiFi_5_NDSP/README.md

 Release Date : 15-Jan-2021.
 This release is targeted for xt-clang compiler, and has added support for imaging kernels.
 All testing and performance measurements have been done on xt-clang using RI2020.5 version of the Xtensa Xplorer and tools.

+# NDSP_HiFi5
+This contains the source code along with make files that will build in linux environment.

+# doc folder
+This contains help documentation on how to build the source code in linux and run the performance and functional regressions.